Château d'Écouen

-History of the Château
+History of the château

 Records show that a fortress has existed on this hilltop site since the 12th century.
 The fortress guarded the Plain of France, the historic invasion route from the north.
 Anne de Montmorency, a nobleman, senior minister and childhood companion of King Francis I, inherited the fortress in 1515.
 In 1538, the King named Montmorency Constable of France, commander of the armed forces, and the grand master of the household of the King.
 Montmorency decided to reconstruct the castle completely in order to make it suitable for receiving the King in grand style.

-The Château was laid out following the plan of the royal Château of Chambord in the Loire Valley.
+The château was laid out following the plan of the royal Château of Chambord in the Loire Valley.
 It was set on a terrace overlooking the countryside below, encircled by a false moat with a fortified wall surrounded with bastions, probably symbolizing the Constable's role as commander of the army.
-The chateau was in the form of a rectangle around a central courtyard, with square pavilions on the corners.
+The château was in the form of a rectangle around a central courtyard, with square pavilions on the corners.
 It was composed of two three-story residential wings, connected by a one-story entrance wing.
 Both of the residential wings had monumental stairways in their centers to provide access to the suites on the upper floors.

 The Constable and his wife, Madeleine of Savoy, resided in the south wing, which contained their private chapel and apartments.
 The north wing was entirely devoted to royal visitors: It contained the suite of the Queen on the first floor and the suite of the King on the floor above.
 The top floors of the three main wings feature rows of lucarnes, or dormer windows.

-Records of the construction have been lost, so the name of the building's original architect is uncertain, but it is known that the royal architect Jean Bullant, who later designed the Grand Constable's tomb, participated in decoration of the Château, particularly in the design of the north wing's ornate neo-classical peristyles employing the colossal order, that face both the inner courtyard and the exterior north gardens.
+Records of the construction have been lost, so the name of the building's original architect is uncertain, but it is known that the royal architect Jean Bullant, who later designed the Grand Constable's tomb, participated in decoration of the château, particularly in the design of the north wing's ornate neo-classical peristyles employing the colossal order, that face both the inner courtyard and the exterior north gardens.
 Bullant's addition of classical columns and entablature elements to the north wing is an early example of the merging of classical and medieval forms, which became a distinguishing feature of French Renaissance architecture.